Ye-Sk/TasselELANet/README.md

                          config/dataset/DRPD.yaml    # train DRPD
 ~~~
 # Evaluation and Inference
-* Move your trained `last.pt` model to the `data/weights` directory, the correct data format looks like this:
+* Move your trained `last.pt` model to the `data/weights` directory, the correct data format looks like this：
 ~~~
 $./data/weights
 ├──── last.pt